ishaan1011/cse15l-lab-reports/Lab-Report-2.md

 ![Image](empty.png)

+* The reason for displaying this message is that the "handleRequest" method was invoked.
+It verifies the initial condition, which further examines the nested condition to determine if the string "str" is devoid of any content.
+As a result of the string "str" being empty, the message "String is empty.
+No message added yet." was shown.

-Now we can use the "/add-message" to add text to our webpage.
+* Now we can use the "/add-message" query to add text to our webpage.
 The webpage would look like:

 ![Image](hello.png)

-In the above image, when we succeed the url with “/add-message?s=Hello”,the server displays "Hello".
+* In the above image, when we succeed the url with “/add-message?s=Hello”,the server displays "Hello".

+* In the image, we can observe that when we append "/add-message?s=Hello" to the URL, the server responds by displaying the word "Hello".
+This occurs because when we enter the mentioned URL, it triggers the execution of the "handleRequest" method with the URL as the parameter.
+The method follows a sequence of conditions to determine the appropriate response.

+* Firstly, it checks if the URL contains the string "/add-message".
+If this condition is true, it proceeds to create an array called "parameters" by splitting the string using the regular expression "=".

+* Next, it verifies if the first element of the array is "s".
+If this condition is met, it appends the string to a variable called "str" (which was initially empty) and returns the resulting string.
+However, if any of the conditions are false, the server will display a "404 Not Found" message.

 * Next, when we add “Hi”, it displays "Hello" and "Hi" in different lines.

 ![Image](hi.png)

+* Subsequently, when we add "Hi" to the URL, it displays both "Hello" and "Hi" on separate lines.
+This behavior occurs because when we added "Hello" to the "str" variable, it also included a new line character.
+Consequently, when we add "Hi", it is displayed in the subsequent line.

 ## PART 2: Bugs